iglosiggio/huayra-drivers-common/README.md

 ------------------------
 For some kinds of drivers the modalias detection approach does not work.
-For example, the "sl-modem-daemon" driver requires some checks in /proc/asound/cards and "aplay -l" to decide whether or not it applies to the system.
-These special cases can be put into a "detection plugin", by adding a small piece of Python code to /usr/share/ubuntu-drivers-common/detect/NAME.py (shipped in ./detect-plugins/ in the ubuntu-drivers-common source).
+For example, the "sl-modem-daemon" driver requires some checks in `/proc/asound/cards` and `aplay -l` to decide whether or not it applies to the system.
+These special cases can be put into a "detection plugin", by adding a small piece of Python code to `/usr/share/huayra-drivers-common/detect/NAME.py` (shipped in `./detect-plugins/` in the huayra-drivers-common source).
 They need to export a method

 ```python